goatbytes/GoatStyles/README.md

 [contributing](docs/contributing.md) guidelines.
 All contributors must complete our [Individual Contributor License Agreement (CLA)][CLA] before their code can be accepted.

-While GoatStyles is actively used internally at GoatBytes.IO, and thus contributions may be selectively integrated based on our internal standards, we value and encourage public contributions.
 Forking the repository and proposing changes through pull requests are great ways to contribute.
 Though not all suggestions may be accepted, your contributions are highly appreciated and crucial to the project's growth and diversity.

 ## Build Instructions

-To build and serve the GoatStyles site locally, follow these instructions.
-This process is useful for previewing changes before pushing them to the main branch.
+To build and serve the GoatStyles site locally, follow these instructions:

 ### Prerequisites